Rigorous Function Calculi in Ariadne: Conceptual foundations

-With \emph{approximate} paradigm, a single value is given for a quantity with no guarantees on the exact value of the quantity.
-For example, $2.75$ is a floating-point approximation to $e$, with relatively poor accuracy.
+With \emph{approximate} information, a single value is given for a quantity with no guarantees on the exact value of the quantity.
+For example, $2.75$ of type \cd{Approximation<FloatDP>} is a floating-point approximation to $e$, with relatively poor accuracy.

 It should be noted that a conversion is \emph{safe} if, and only if, the corresponding mathematical types can be converted and the information is weaker.
 Hence an exact element of $\R$ can be safely converted to a validated element of $\R_>$, but an exact element of $\R_>$ should not be converted to a validated element of $\R$ i.e. an interval (though the conversion could in principle return an interval $[-\infty,\ol{x}]$).